Gowtham-app-developer/Android-Interview-Questions/CHAPTER-1.md

 - JobManager makes handling uploads easier as it handles automatically the unreliability of the network.
 It also survives application restarts.

 __Scenarios:__
 - Tasks that should be done once the device is connect to a power supply
 - Tasks that require network access or a Wi-Fi connection.
 - Task that are not critical or user facing
 - Tasks that should be running on a regular basis as batch where the timing is not critical

+# How to run parallel tasks in Java or Android?

+- Creating and destroying threads has a high CPU usage, so when we need to perform lots of small, simple tasks concurrently, the overhead of creating our own threads can take     up a significant portion of the CPU cycles and severely affect the final response time.
+- ThreadPool consists of a task queue and a group of worker threads, which allows it to run multiple parallel instances of a task.

+# How should update the UI of an activity from a background service?

+- We need to register a LocalBroadcastReceiver in the activity.
+And send a broadcast with the data using intents from the background service.
+- As long as the activity is in the foreground, the UI will be updated from the background.
+Ensure to unregister the broadcast receiver in the onStop() method of the activity     to avoid memory leaks.
+- We can also register a Handler and pass data using Handlers.
+I have detailed a sample implementation on this.